How to Create a Successful Volunteer Recruitment Campaign

 Recruiting Volunteers For Charitable Causes

 Volunteers come in all shapes and sizes.
 They vary in their level of ability and their motivation to volunteer.
 There is no such thing as a “standard” volunteer.
 A nonprofits recruitment poster or YouTube video for volunteers is similar to an advertisement.
 It needs to be well designed so that it captures the public’s attention and delivers your intended message.
 As any experienced marketing professional can tell you, getting the advert right can be the difference between success and failure of the product.

 Sometimes recruitment materials can be simple slogans like the protest strip banners in the photo above.
-They were used as part of an anti-G8 demonstration in Le Havre, France in 2011.
-Through their bold colors and clear wording they helped raised awareness of the campaign and helped recruit volunteers to that cause.
+They were used as part of an anti-G8 demonstration in Le Havre, France.
+The bold colors and clear wording raised awareness of the campaign and helped recruit volunteers to the cause.

-What is the Purpose of this Recruitment Campaign?
+What is the Purpose of Your Recruitment Campaign?

-The key to a successful recruitment campaign is to be clear about the reasons why you are looking for volunteers.
+The key to successful recruitment is to be clear about why you are looking for volunteers.
 This should be agreed at board level between trustees and managers of the nonprofit organisation.
 For example you could be looking for volunteers to help with caring and befriending services.
 Alternatively you may be looking for help with fundraising.